timajwilliams/timajwilliams.github.io/_posts/2025-08-04-agent-self-improvement.md

 <!--more-->

-"It is not the most intellectual of the species that survives; it is not the strongest that survives; but the species that survives is the one that is able best to adapt and adjust to the changing environment in which it finds itself."  - Charles Darwin
+> "It is not the most intellectual of the species that survives; it is not the strongest that survives; but the species that survives is the one that is able best to adapt and adjust to the changing environment in which it finds itself."  - <cite>Charles Darwin</cite>